FardinAnsari/TextEditor/README.md

 In the `appresources.qrc` file in "Resources", add a prefix `\Images` and add a file (bold.png) along with other images and necessary documents inside Images.
 ``"Edit action" of "Bold Action" -> Icon (select)``

 * Right Click the action -> "Go to Slot" -> Triggered (bool) (Ok).
-Function "on_actionBold_triggered(bool checked)" is created in "mytexteditor.cpp" .
+Function "on_actionBold_triggered(bool checked)" is created in "mainwindows.cpp" .
 Add this line inside the function.

 ```sh
 checked ? ui->textEdit->setFontWeight(QFont::Bold) :